splunk/attack_range/docs/source/Attack_Range_Config.md

   carbon_black_cloud_agent_name: "installer_vista_win7_win8-64-3.8.0.627.msi"
   carbon_black_cloud_company_code: ""
   carbon_black_cloud_s3_bucket: ""
 # All these fields all needed to automatically deploy a Carbon Black Agent and ingest Carbon Black logs into the Splunk Server.
-See the chapter Carbon Black in the docs page Attack Range Features.
+# See the chapter Carbon Black in the docs page Attack Range Features.

 aws:
-  region: "eu-central-1"
+  region: "us-west-2"
 # region used in AWS.
 This should be the same as the region configured in AWS cli.

   private_key_path: "~/.ssh/id_rsa"
 # path to your private key.
 This need to match the public key uplaoded to AWS.

   cloudtrail: "0"
-# Enable/Disable Cloudtrail with 1/0
+# Enable/Disable collection of Cloudtrail logs with 1/0

   cloudtrail_sqs_queue: "https://sqs.us-west-2.amazonaws.com/111111111111/cloudtrail-cloud-attack-range"
 # Cloudtrail SQS queue.
 See the chapter AWS Cloudtrail in the docs page Attack Range Cloud.

+  use_elastic_ips: "1"
+# Enable/disable usage of Elastic IPs

 azure:
-  region: "West Europe"
+  location: "West Europe"
 # region used in Azure.

   subscription_id: "xxx"